Who We Are

 Mom related the experience of those early years.

 "We were ashamed of our clothes, ashamed of our lunch, ashamed of our father.
 They thought they could shame him into taking care of us kids.
 They threw cans at him when he walked down the street.
 Then he walked the back alleys and stopped going to church because they wouldn't let him be.
-Sometimes he came to get one or more of us and we had to endure his drunkeness, his temper, and his bone soup - until another family stepped up to rescue us."
+Sometimes he came to get one or more of us and we had to endure his drunkenness, his temper, and his bone soup - until another family stepped up to rescue us."

 My mom and grandmother have been the true inspiration for this home.

 Yeshua's House published my mother's story in 2019.
-The following is an excerpt from Mary Tells Her Story
+The following is an excerpt from Mary Tells Her Story.

 "A month after Mom passed [June 2004], I saw a For Sale sign on a house in Petersburg, Virginia.
 It was in that very moment the concept of Yeshua’s House was born.
 If a home had been available for